alketii/AUCHO/README.md

 AUCHO Upload Changes Only - version 0.1-dev

 ## CAUTION
 THIS IS AN EXPERIMENTAL VERSION , USE FOR TESTING PURPOSES ONLY !
+This means it may work ,but it also may surprise you.

 I'm still learning pyQt.
 Many things are missing , and many aren't done right.